qdzlug/oxide-slurm/ansible/README.md

 ## Usage

 1. **Prepare Your Inventory**
    Create or update your `inventory/hosts.ini` file with the correct host definitions.
-For example:
+If you used the included terraform to deploy your infrastructure this is created for you.
+However, if you are deploying manually or using a different infrastructure provider you will want to adhere to this format:

    ```ini
    [head_node]